 Erected 2009 by Gila Butte Chapter, National Society Daughters of the American Revolution.

 Location.
 33° 14.167′ N, 111° 50.883′ W. Marker is in Chandler, Arizona, in Maricopa County.
 Marker is on South Iowa Street 0.1 miles south of Fulton Ranch Blvd., on the right when traveling south.
-Touch for map.
-Marker is located at the Goodyear Cemetery.
+Marker is located at the Goodyear Touch for map.
 Marker is in this post office area: Chandler AZ 85248, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
 Goodyear – Ocotillo Cemetery (here, next to this marker); The McCormick Building (approx. 4.6 miles away); First National Bank, 1918 (approx. 4.6 miles away); Hotel Chandler (approx. 4.6 miles away); Historic A. J. Chandler Park / The Chandler District Honor Roll (approx. 4.6 miles away); Anderson Building (approx. 4.6 miles away); Price Building (approx. 4.6 miles away); Dougherty Building (approx. 4.6 miles away).
 Touch for a list and map of all markers in Chandler.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on August 18, 2010, by Bill Kirchner of Tucson, Arizona.
-This page has been viewed 1,177 times since then and 43 times this year.
+It was originally submitted on August 18, 2010, by Bill Kirchner of Tucson, Arizona.
+This page has been viewed 1,272 times since then and 37 times this year.
 Photos: 1, 2, 3. submitted on August 18, 2010, by Bill Kirchner of Tucson, Arizona. • Syd Whittle was the editor who published this page.